 • The longer side of the retention space is, if possible, laid out in the same direction as that of the prevailing wind.
-The wind then blows over a long surface, thereby forming waves which oxygenate the water:

-oxygen is an important element for the purification of water.
+The wind then blows over a long surface, thereby forming waves which oxygenate the water - oxygen is an important element for the purification of water.
 Wind and waves carry particles of debris to the shores where they are trapped by aquatic plants and eventually absorbed by them.

-- Banks are never artificially straightened or reinforced, but created in meandering forms with both steep and gently sloping parts so that the water can roll and swirl.
-At least one part of the shore is planted with aquatic and waterside plants. - Deep and shallow zones are created.
-In this way different temperature zones emerge providing healthy thermodynamics in the water.
+• Banks are never artificially straightened or reinforced, but created in meandering forms with both steep and gently sloping parts so that the water can roll and swirl.
+At least one part of the shore is planted with aquatic and waterside plants.

+• Deep and shallow zones are created.
+In this way, different temperature zones emerge providing healthy thermodynamics in the water.
 Shaded shore areas support this process.
 Thus the diversity of aquatic organisms finds its suitable habitats.

-The dam of a water retention space consists entirely of natural material: no artificial film or concrete is used.
+The dam of a water retention space consists entirely of natural material - no artificial film or concrete is used.
 The vertical sealing layer of the dam consists of as fine a material as available - ideally clay - for which optimally the material excavated from the deep zones is used.
-It is connected to a watertight layer of subsoil that sometimes lies a few metres below the surface.
-The upon millions of micro-organisms that immediately start their work the moment they notice that there is water, even after the rainy season.
-They are our best co-workers.
+It is connected to a watertight layer of subsoil that sometimes lies a few meters below the surface.
+The sealing layer is compacted and built up layer by layer with fine, earth-moist material.
+Then it is piled up from both sides with mixed earth material, covered with humus or topsoil, and can then be landscaped and planted on.